Comparison between ALEPlot and ale packages

 package equivalent

-To create the model, we invoke the ale which returns a list with various ALE elements.
+To create the model, we invoke the ALE()

 Here are some notable differences compared to